Overcome Depression when Addicted

 Who made the rule that says we can’t be depressed as human beings?
 That depression makes us bad, terrible people?

-Most of us experience some kind of depression in our lives; whether it’s due to grief because of loss, loss of job; whether we’re just not chemically balanced, or as we age some people stop producing as much serotonin or dopamine.
+Most of us experience some kind of depression in our lives; whether it’s due to grief because of loss, loss of a job; whether we’re just not chemically balanced, or as we age some people stop producing as much serotonin or dopamine.

 Most people will go through some kind of depression.